 - A running order with your entry is compulsory, unless specifically excluded by the category.

 - Don’t assume the judges know everything – if you feel you need to explain the context of an item, do.
 A judge may have no idea where your show fits in the schedule, who it is aimed at and why you did it the way you did – so don’t be afraid to tell them.
 Use the 250 word paragraph and ensure it matches the feel and quality and values of the audio entry.
 Don’t over-sell the programme, but try wherever possible to provide supporting evidence which is complimentary to your entry.

 - Judges tend to look for confident stations with well thought out programming and for stations that know their audience.

 - The presentation of entries is important.
 Entrants should try to put themselves in the judges’ shoes, and tell them as much about their station – and in particular its aims over the year, and its strengths and obstacles – as they can.

 - The audio should flow, should show a good range of material, should show humour and sadness where it exists, and excitement, and day-to-day done well, and the really interesting, or unusual, and the very local, and the mundane.

-- Think like a judge - they'll have lots of entries, many of them very similar.
-Make their life easier - well labelled entries, simple background info to support your entry.
+- Think like a judge – they’ll have lots of entries, many of them very similar.
+Make their life easier – well explained entries, simple background info to support your entry.

 - READ the entry information carefully – is the category relevant and have you chosen the material which highlights the achievements judges might be looking for as described in the ‘submission information’?